-Kelso through its wholly owned subsidiary KIQ X Industries is working to become a leading developer of a new generation of specialized wilderness response transportation equipment.
-Products in our WILDERTECTM development program now include proprietary vehicle suspension system, ordinance trailers, non-penetrable body panels, custom tires and other specialty equipment.
+Kelso through its wholly owned subsidiary KIQ X Industries is working to become an innovative developer of a new generation of specialized wilderness response transportation equipment.
+Products in our KXITM WILDERTECTM development program now include proprietary vehicle suspension system, ordinance trailers, non-penetrable body panels, custom tires and other speciality equipment.